Unsealed court records offer new detail on old sex abuse allegations against Jeffrey Epstein | Entertainment

 She settled a lawsuit against Prince Andrew in 2022 in which she claimed he had sexually abused her during a trip to London.
 That same year, Giuffre withdrew an accusation she had made against Epstein's former attorney, law professor Alan Dershowitz, saying she “ may have made a mistake ” in identifying him as an abuser.

 The judge said a handful of names should remain blacked out in the documents because they would identify people who were sexually abused.
-The Associated Press does not typically identify people who say they are victims of sexual assault unless they decide to tell their stories publicly, as Giuffre has done.
+The Associated Press does not typically identify people who say they are victims of sexual assault unless they decide to tell their stories publicly, as Giuffre and Sjoberg have done.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)